 Forgiveness does not change the past, but it does enlarge the future. – Paul Lewis Boese

 3. Those Who Let Go

 This is the person who is willing to give second chances.

 A great example of this is a man named Chris Williams.
 In February 2007, Chris and his family were hit by a 17-year-old drunk driver.
-His 11 & 9-year-old son and daughter were killed instantly, and he watched as his pregnant wife took her final breath.
+His 11- and 9-year-old son and daughter were killed instantly, and he watched as his pregnant wife took her final breath.
 Chris was himself badly injured and barely able to move.
-But before help had even arrived to rescue him, he said that he had this thought, “Whoever has done this to us, I forgive them.
+But before help had even arrived to rescue him, he said he had this thought: “Whoever has done this to us, I forgive them.
 I don’t care what the circumstances were; I forgive them.”
-And now to this day, he has publicly forgiven the young man who killed his family and even developed a relationship with him.
+And now, to this day, he has publicly forgiven the young man who killed his family and even developed a relationship with him.

 Letting go through forgiveness is us at our best when others have been at their worst.Those who are willing to let go relinquish their desire to punish the other person.
 They refuse to hold a grudge or bring up past hurts.
 This is the person who has found the freedom in forgiveness.
 Because letting go through forgiveness is us at our best when others have been at their worst.

-No person is happy simply because they’ve had an easy or problem-free life.
-In fact, the people who’ve been most terribly hurt can also be the most genuinely happy.
+No person is happy simply because he or she has had an easy or problem-free life.
+In fact, the people who’ve been most terribly hurt also can be the most genuinely happy.
 Why?
 Because they’ve made a choice.
 Hurts are a part of life, especially within the family.
 But happiness can also be a part of life if you choose to be one of these three people.

 Huddle Up Question

 Huddle up with your kids and ask, “How could I show forgiveness better in our relationship?”